uzh-bf/klicker-uzh/docs/docs/docs/introduction/concepts.md

 ## Questions and Question Blocks

-In preparation for a Klicker session, a speaker can create questions of different types and subsequently assigns the questions to a new session, wherein the questions can further be grouped into blocks of questions.
+In preparation for a Klicker session, a speaker can create questions of different types and subsequently assign the questions to a new session, wherein the questions can further be grouped into blocks of questions.
 A question block signifies a group of questions that are shown to the audience simultaneously in a sequence and are also evaluated as such (as a "block").
 A session may contain an arbitrary sequence of said question blocks.

 During the execution of a session, the question blocks are then activated and evaluated in the predefined order.
 Activating a question block presents the questions to the audience and adds them to the evaluation screen, on which the results may be observed in near real-time.